 They’re also great to make ahead of time and keep in the freezer for a quick lunch or afternoon snack.

 FILLING.
 Add the beans, shortening, and milk to a medium sauce pan and heat over medium heat.
 Make sure to stir frequently, until smooth.
 Stir in the cheddar cheese and taco seasoning.
 Salt and pepper to taste.

 TORTILLAS.
 Cook the flour tortillas according to the package directions.
 Keep warm in a towel or tortilla warmer until ready to use.

 ASSEMBLE.
-To assemble the burritos, add ⅓ cup of beans to the center of a tortilla, then sprinkle with 2 tablespoons of cheddar cheese.
+To assemble the burritos, add ⅓ cup of the bean mixture to the center of a tortilla, then sprinkle with 2 tablespoons of cheddar cheese.
 Fold in the edges of the tortilla toward the center, then roll up, tucking in all of the filling.

-Toppings/fillings: I like making plane bean and cheese burritos especially if I’m serving children, a large crowd, or freezing them.
-Often I will have toppings on the side for people to dress up their burrito to their liking.
+I like making plain bean and cheese burritos especially if I’m serving children, a large crowd, or freezing them.
+Often, I will have toppings on the side for people to dress up their burrito to their liking.
 Some sides include:

 - sour cream